elnobun/Linux-Server-Configuration/README.md

     Restart Apache: `sudo apache2ctl restart`

-5. Create the `myapp.wsgi` file that was added to the deafult-conf file: (You can skip this stpe if you want.
-We just want to test that apache has been rightly configuredto read python files.)
+5. Create the `myapp.wsgi` file that was added to the deafult-conf file: (You can skip this step if you want.
+We just want to test that apache has been rightly configured to read python files.)

     ```
     grader@ip-10-20-30-101:~$ sudo nano /var/www/html/myapp.wsgi